 Students who take Applied Music lessons must attend at least three concerts during the term.
 This co-requisite comprises 15% of the applied music grade.

 Any concert presented by the Music Department or the Olin Concert Series will satisfy this requirement.
+To guarantee a seat at any concert, please reserve a ticket ahead of time at batesconcerts.eventbrite.com.
 To receive credit for attendance, you must turn in your Bates ID card during the concert.
 It will be available for pick up immediately following the performance.
 View upcoming concerts here.

 Non-Bates concerts may count toward the concert requirement with approval from your instructor.
 The Applied Music instructor must email Alexandra Hood (firstname.lastname@example.org) with the approved concert information.
 The student must then write a half page summary (12 pt, Times New Roman, double spaced) that includes the following: